-Public telecommunications coverage in parts of Electoral Area E includes a variety of digital cellular, as well as dial-up, wireless, DSL, and cable internet services.
-Communications infrastructure is mainly provided by Telus Communications and Navigata Communications, with each operating backbone fibre-optics and wireless infrastructure to the North.
+Telecommunications coverage in Electoral Area G includes a variety of digital cellular, as well as dial-up, wireless, DSL, and cable internet services.
+Communications infrastructure is mainly provided by Telus Communications and Navigata Communications, with each operating backbone fibre-optics and wireless infrastructure in the area.
 Additional communications services in the Electoral Area are provided by small ISPs or cable providers that have purchased or leased fibre-optics, or operate wireless access points/towers.
+In the remote areas of the Regional District, some industries employ satellite telecommunications technology where there is a lack of other infrastructure.

 Cable and DSL internet is largely restricted to areas in close proximity to municipalities with fibre-optic availability.
-Telus' national IP network includes fibre-optics passing in close proximity to the study area, between switching stations in Prince George and Prince Rupert.
+Telus' national IP network includes fibre-optics passing through the study area, between switching stations in Prince George and Prince Rupert.
 Navigata Communications also operates a national IP network that passes through the Regional District.
 Both Navigata Communications and Telus Communications have been involved in the expansion of fibre-optics in the northern interior through their Northern BC and Connecting Communities initiatives, respectively.
 Since 2004, these efforts have brought high speed internet to rural locations and some First Nations communities in the Regional District.
-Despite this, fibre-optic coverage still approximately follows the Highway 16 corridor through the Regional District, limiting availability in Electoral Area E.